 Tip: You can find more tips on seasonal produce selection and storage, plus tons of recipes from fellow food bloggers in my Monthly Seasonal Produce Guides!

 Great!
 Now how do I make these banana "Churros"?

-Start by combining 2 Tbsp of sugar and 1 tsp of cinnamon together in a small bowl.
+Start by combining 2 tablespoon of sugar and 1 teaspoon of cinnamon together in a small bowl.
 Mix well and set aside.

 Slice bananas into rounds (I recommend using this banana slicer because ain't no one got time to use a knife).Next, place the banana slices into your sprayed pan.
 Allow banana slices to cook for 2 minutes then sprinkle with half of the cinnamon sugar mixture.
 Cook for an additional minute then flip.
 Sprinkle on the remaining cinnamon sugar mixture and allow the bananas to cook for another 2 minutes, until soft.Serve immediately and enjoy! 🙂Print